 How can I carry out a Radon test on my property?

-Go to UKradon on the Public Health website for a three steps to manage radon in buildings.
+Go to UKradon on the UK Health Security Agency website for a three steps to manage radon in buildings.

 How can I get my drinking water tested?